 Some interesting facts about gold

 - Gold is scarce.
-It cannot be created or manufactured by humans or governments.
-Paper money can be made but new supplies of gold can only come as a result of mining.
+It cannot be created or manufactured by humans or governments. meditation money can be made but new supplies of gold can only come as a result of mining.
 Men have dreamed of discovering some way to have the Midas touch, but all attempts to transform non-gold into gold have failed.
 Even in an age of science and advanced chemistry, it is impossible to make or manufacture gold.
 Only God could create gold, and He did not make too much of it!
 Gold is about four times as scarce as silver.
 From 1493 (in the days of Columbus) to 1940 the world production of gold was only about 1 222 million ounces.
 This amount of gold would only fill a 44 foot cube.
 (If you want to know how much this cube would be worth, multiply the current price for an ounce of gold by 1 222 million).

 - Gold has tremendous compact value.
 It is easily concealed and easily transported.
 Gold, unlike many other valuable possessions, is very portable.
 Gold allows its owner to easily carry with him the wealth of a lifetime (compare, for example, with your house).